 "Racketeering activity" is described in 18 U.S.C.A. § 1959(b)(1) as having the same meaning as Section 1961 under the RICO chapter found at 18 U.S.C.A. § 1961.
 Under that section, "racketeering activity" includes kidnapping, robbery, and dealing in narcotic drugs, which are chargeable under state law and punishable by imprisonment for more than one year.

 Proving these elements can be difficult but not impossible.
 "Enterprise" can be proven with evidence that the gang's activities concentrated around cocaine, an item grown in South America and which must be moved in interstate and foreign commerce to be present in the United States.
 It can be argued that the gang's receipt and use of firearms which were manufactured in other states, to commit their crimes, also adds to proof of the interstate or foreign commerce nexus which must be shown when proving an enterprise.
 Evidence shows that the participation by the gang members in crimes are required by of them to either become members, or continue or increase their membership in the gang.
 This is another element required to be proven under Section 1959.

 IMPORTANT NOTE: Prosecutions under RICO and RICO related statutes must be approved by the Criminal Division of the Department of Justice.
-United States Attorneys' Manual, Title 9-110.101.
+Justice Manual, Title 9-110.101.
 The Department of Justice lawyers should prove immeasurably helpful in their advice and guidance in preparing for prosecution under this complex statute.